sigp/lighthouse/book/src/help_vm_import.md

       --network <network>
           Name of the Eth2 chain Lighthouse will sync and follow. [possible
           values: mainnet, gnosis, chiado, sepolia, holesky]
+      --password <STRING>
+          Password of the keystore file.
+      --prefer-builder-proposals
+          When provided, the imported validator will always prefer blocks constructed by builders, regardless of payload value.
       --safe-slots-to-import-optimistically <INTEGER>
           Used to coordinate manual overrides of the SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY parameter.
 This flag should only